 The unit's commitment lies in training educators whose formal preparation meets federal and state requirements and responds to the expectations and needs of the communities served.

-The conceptual framework reflects the commitment to produce innovative, informed, and reflective decision makers.
+The conceptual framework reflects the commitment to produce informed, innovative and reflective decision makers.
 The unit is committed to proven fundamentals and continuous review of practice and research.
-Effective teachers must demonstrate exceptional abilities and skills in their knowledge, their pedagogy, and their dispositions.
+Effective teachers must demonstrate exceptional knowledge, pedagogy and disposition.

 Teacher Certification